2012 CIS University Cup: Pool B – Afternoon

-Note: McGill becomes the 3rd team to advance to the Championship Final with a 1-1 record (Alberta-2008 & Western-2009).
+Note: McGill becomes the 3rd team to advance to the Championship Final with a 1–1 record (Alberta–2008 and Western Ontario–2009).

 Championship final

 Bench assignments for the championship finals is based on the each advancing team's record and stats from their 2 pool games, not their tournament seed.
-Western was determined to be the home team with a record of 2-0 versus McGill at 1-1.
+Western was determined to be the home team with a record of 2–0 versus McGill at 1–1.

 Tournament All-Stars

 Francis Verreault-Paul, from the McGill Redmen, was selected as the Major W.J.
 'Danny' McLeod Award for CIS University Cup MVP despite receiving a 5-minute Major and Game Misconduct in the 3rd period of the Championship final (charging Western Mustangs' goalie, Josh Unice, on a partial break-away), Verreault-Paul was McGill's MVP in their two pool games and was second in tournament goals (3) and tied for 2nd in points (5).

 Joining Verreault-Paul on the tournament all-star team were: